 Property taxes are levied in specific amounts by the County Council, and the rate for all taxes levied for all taxing districts in the County is determined by the Assessor based upon the assessed value of the property within the various taxing districts.
 The Assessor extends the tax levied within each taxing district on a tax roll that contains the total amounts of taxes levied and to be collected and assigns a tax account number to each tax lot.
 The tax roll is delivered to the Treasury Operations Manager, who is responsible for the billing and collection of taxes due for each account.
 All taxes are due and payable on April 30 of each tax year, but if the amount due from a taxpayer exceeds \$50, one half may be paid then and the balance no later than October 31 of that year (except that the half to be paid on April 30 may be paid at any time prior to October 31 if accompanied by penalties and interest accrued until the date of payment).
 During a state of emergency declared under RCW 43.06.010(12), the County Treasurer, on the County Treasurer's own motion or at the request of any taxpayer affected by the emergency, may grant extensions of the due date of any such taxes as the County Treasurer deems proper.
 Further, the State Governor may, among other actions, waive or suspend the application of tax due dates and penalties relating to collection of taxes.
-In response to the COVID-19 pandemic, pursuant to RCW 43.06.010(12), the County Executive issued an executive order on March 30, 2020, extending the first-half 2020 property tax deadline from April 30 to June 1.
+In response to the COVID-19 pandemic, pursuant to RCW 43.06.010(12), the County Executive issued an executive order on March 30, 2020, extending the first-half 2020 property tax deadline from April 30 to June 1, 2020.
 The executive order applied to individual residential and commercial taxpayers who pay property taxes themselves, rather than to mortgage lenders.
 Similar orders were made in other counties in the State, including Snohomish, Pierce, and Spokane Counties.
 The County Executive has not extended any additional property tax payment deadlines.
 See "King County-Impact of COVID-19."

 The State Legislature has passed, and the Governor has signed into law, a bill granting certain qualifying businesses a property tax deferral during the COVID-19 pandemic (HB 1332).
 Under the new law, county treasurers must grant a deferral for any unpaid, non-delinquent property taxes payable in 2021, if the taxpayer can demonstrate a revenue loss of at least 25% of its revenue attributable to that real property for calendar year 2020 compared to calendar year 2019.
 For such qualifying taxpayers, the county treasurer must establish a property tax payment plan, and cannot apply penalties or interest on the taxes due so long as the taxpayer complies with the plan's terms.
 The new law affords county treasurers discretion in setting terms.
 County treasurers must, however, consider the financial impacts to all relevant taxing jurisdictions, and must prioritize payment plan expenditures to protect scheduled bond payments.
 Notably, a county treasurer may refuse to grant a deferral to an otherwise eligible taxpayer if the deferral would result in any taxing jurisdiction being unable to make such bond payments.
 Taxpayers seeking a deferral must apply by April 30, 2021, and county treasurers must process all applications by June 30, 2021.
-The bill expires January 1, 2022 property tax lien.
-In addition, a federal civil judgment lien (but not a federal tax lien) is senior to real property taxes that are incurred after the judgment lien has been recorded.
-In all other respects, and subject to the possible "homestead exemption" described below, the lien that secures payment of property taxes is senior to all other liens or encumbrances of any kind on real or personal property subject to taxation.
-By law, the County may commence foreclosure on a tax lien on real property once three years have passed since the first delinquency.
-The State's courts have not decided if the homestead law (chapter 6.13 RCW) gives the occupying homeowner a right to retain the first \$125,000 proceeds of the forced sale of a family residence or other "homestead" property for delinquent general property taxes.
-The State Legislature recently adopted ESSB 5408, increasing the homestead exemption amount from \$125,000 to the greater of \$125,000 or the county median sale price of a single-family home in the preceding calendar year.
-The United States Bankruptcy Court for the Western District of Washington has held that the homestead exemption applies to the lien for property taxes, while the State Attorney General has taken the position that it does not.
+The bill expires January 1, 2022.
+Pursuant to this law, the County Treasurer granted such eight-month deferrals through December 31, 2021, totaling \$32 million across 11 cities.